foleymichelle9/enigma-1/README.md

 - This project has over 250 commits in total
 - All tests were committed before methods
 - No commit messages are ambiguous
-    - None of them include multiple chunks of functionality.
+    - None of them include multiple chunks of functionality
 - All pull requests are named appropriately
     - Pull requests have the functionality created in that branch listed in the request